danodine/danodine/README.md

 # 👋 Hi there, I'm David Nodine!

 I'm a **creative and adaptable Software Engineer** from Ecuador 🇪🇨, currently based in Hamburg, Germany 🇩🇪.
-With experience building high-quality web and mobile applications, I specialize in frontend development using **React**, **React Native**, **Redux**, and **TypeScript**.
+With experience building high quality web and mobile applications, I specialize in frontend development using **React**, **React Native**, **Redux**, and **TypeScript**.
 I love solving complex problems, creating seamless user experiences, and collaborating in cross-functional teams.

 ## 🚀 About Me